 The EEA environmental policy covers Agency staff as well as all non-EEA personnel working on a regular basis at the Agency's premises in Copenhagen, such as consultants and catering contractors.
-All such personnel are required to give a written undertaking that they are familiar with this policy and the EEA environmental handbook and that they will implement them fully in their activities on the Agency's premises.

 EEA environmental management system

 The structure of the EEA's environmental management system is designed to form a natural part of the EEA's management plan system.
 This system allows employees to determine easily their environmental responsibilities and activities.
 Employees are actively engaged through personal responsibilities and by working in groups on environmental improvements projects.
 The system is documented in a handbook where each section has been written and will be updated by the managers and employees responsible.
 The handbook describes who is responsible for doing what, when and how.